Pablo Cruise: 1996 partial reunion

 Around 1996, Jenkins and Cockrell reunited once again as Pablo Cruise, but Lerios and Price were unable to rejoin at the time.
-Keyboardist Kincaid Miller and drummer Kevin Wells were brought in to replace them, and percussionist James Henry also appeared with the band as an occasional special guest from 1999 to 2008.
-Additionally, second guitarist Ken Emerson and two additional backup singers, Caroline and Renita, were also recruited (briefly in 2002) for added stage attraction.
-Drummer Billy Johnson (ex-Santana) temporarily sat in for Wells in 2002.
+Keyboardist Kincaid Miller and drummer Kevin Wells (ex-Clover) were brought in to replace them, and percussionist James Henry also appeared with the band as an occasional special guest from 1999 to 2008.
+Additionally, second guitarist Kenny Emerson (replacing Stef Burns, who had briefly returned to the band in 1998) and two additional backup singers, Regina Espinoza and Carolyn, were also recruited (from 1999 to 2002) for added stage attraction.
+Drummer Billy Johnson (ex-Santana) frequently sat in for Wells during this same time.

 Former bassist Bruce Day died on June 30, 1999, in Windsor, California, from unknown causes at the age of 48.

 2004 to present

 In June 2004 all four original Pablo members were back together playing again at Steve Price's wedding.
 This led to three of the four—Jenkins, Lerios and Price—deciding to reconvene permanently.
 Cockrell was not involved this time and George Gabriel joined on bass and vocals.
 During his time away from Pablo Cruise, Price went on to become a leading figure in providing E-learning and also formed his own aerial photography company.
 Gabriel left Pablo Cruise in November 2009 and was replaced by veteran bassist Larry Antonino (who has worked with Air Supply, Jeff Beck, Ronnie Laws and many others) in 2010.

 Bud Cockrell died on March 6, 2010, after complications from diabetes.
 He was 59.

-On November 8, 2011, Pablo Cruise released their first live album, It's Good to Be Live, on the Red Recording label.
+On November 8, 2011 Pablo Cruise released their first live album, It's Good to Be Live, on the Red Recording label.
 The package included both a live CD and DVD.
 The live performances were taken from concerts performed at the Blue Goose in Loomis, CA on July 9 and 10, 2010.
 The CD also featured new versions of their songs "A Place in the Sun" (featuring fellow Red Recording artist Katrina) and "Love Will Find a Way" (with Ty Taylor of Vintage Trouble).

-In 2015, Cory Lerios released an EP, If I Could Change Anything It Would Be You!, under the name Cory Charles.
+In 2015 Cory Lerios released an EP, If I Could Change Anything It Would Be You!, under the name Cory Charles.

-In 2017, the band was joined by singer/percussionist Robbie Wyckoff who had appeared with Pink Floyd's Roger Waters on his The Wall Live tour.
+In 2017 the band was joined by singer/percussionist Robbie Wyckoff who had appeared with Pink Floyd's Roger Waters on his The Wall Live tour.

-In February 2020, the band finished the Rock and Romance Cruise, which turned out to be their final shows for 2020.
+In February 2020 the band finished the Rock and Romance Cruise, which turned out to be their final shows for 2020.
 During the COVID-19 lockdown, the band worked on a new single, "Breathe", via Skype, with new drummer Sergio Gonzalez in place of Steve Price, who had retired from the group due to health issues.

 The band resumed playing shows in the summer of 2021 and continues to tour, mainly in and around California.